Recyclable food packaging contributes to a lower carbon footprint

 Raindrops on a leaf

-How do you balance the need to keep food fresh, safe and optimal while recognizing that every piece of packaging has the potential to add to growing volumes of non-recyclable waste?
+How do you balance the need to keep food fresh, safe and optimal while recognising that every piece of packaging has the potential to add to growing volumes of non-recyclable waste?
 Finding an eco-friendly alternative that maintains the necessary properties for food packaging while enabling recyclability is crucial for reducing the environmental impact of packaging waste.
 Covestro may have found the answer.

 Our new barrier coating resin is a game-changer in addressing this issue.
 It gives food producers and packaging makers an excellent opportunity to deliver the protection that packaging requires while having less impact on the environment.